BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_overview.html.md

 BRAINs stored in the Bonsai AI Engine.
 You can also visualize the BRAIN's training on this page.
 This is what we will use for this Quick Start guide because you can get up and running on the Bonsai Platform in just a few clicks!
-* **Simulators:** are often a complex interactive virtual environment. but for this project you'll be using a simple simulator from OpenAI.
-They usually have state, which is a representation of the world inside the virtual environment.
+* **Simulators:** are often a complex interactive virtual environment.
+For this project, you'll be using a simple simulator from OpenAI.
+Simulators usually have state, which is a representation of the world inside the virtual environment and receive actions which change that state.

 <aside class="notice">
-Currently, during our private beta, you can only use simulators as your training source.
+Currently, during our beta, you can only use simulators as your training source.
 Generators and Data sources will be released at a future time.
 </aside>